CDC Testing Maryland Resident For Possible Novel Coronavirus

 BALTIMORE (WJZ) — The Maryland Department of Health says a person in the state is being tested by the Centers for Disease Control and Prevention to see if they have a deadly strain of coronavirus.

 The person met the CDC’s criteria for testing for the virus.
-Officials said the person is being monitored until the test results come back and is reportedly in good condition.
+Officials said the person is reportedly in good condition and is being monitored until the test results come back.

 RELATED COVERAGE: